-Up to 8 transmitters can be programmed to your vehicle.
+Up to eight transmitters can be programmed to your vehicle.
 To obtain additional transmitters, contact your authorized dealer.
-To program a transmitter (within 23-50 feet (7-15 meters) of the vehicle), perform the following procedure:
+To program a transmitter (within 23-50 ft/7-15 m of the vehicle), perform the following procedure:

 - 1. Gather every transmitter that is to be used with the vehicle including any transmitters that are currently programmed. - 2.
 Enter Program Mode: Turn the ignition to the ON position, and using a currently programmed transmitter; press and hold the "Unlock" button on the transmitter.
-Continue to hold the "Unlock" button, wait at least 4 but no longer than 10 seconds, then press and hold the PANIC button for at least 1 second.
+Continue to hold the "Unlock" button, wait at least four but no longer than 10 seconds, then press and hold the PANIC button for at least one second.
 Release both buttons simultaneously. - 3.
 Program Each Transmitter: All transmitters to be used with your vehicle must be programmed as follows: